Isle of Anglesey County Council

 If you want to describe your product using any of the regulated product names above, then you can only use certain treatments on your product.

-Fruit pulp, fruit puree and aqueous extract of fruit may only be treated in the following ways:
+Fruit pulp, fruit puree and aqueous extract of fruit must only be treated in the following ways:

 • heated, chilled or frozen